The Town of Southwest Ranches is committed to promoting and protecting the rural lifestyle of our residents while preserving the natural environment.

 The Town’s Urban Forestry Management and Maintenance Program is key to achieving certain goals of the Town’s Comprehensive Plan, including improvement of air and water quality.
 The Town’s Urban Forest consists of thousands of trees on public spaces.
 Proper management, maintenance, and enhancement of this living, breathing Town asset includes inventorying the trees, prioritization and budgeting for routine maintenance, and assistance to residents in Tree Preservation compliance issues.

-Department staff acts as liaison to the Town’s Recreation, Forestry, and Natural Resources Advisory Board, which focuses through communication and representation of Town residents’ priorities on providing recommendations to the Town Council on issues ranging from development of town park lands to performing outreach at community events.
+Department staff acts as liaison to the Town’s Parks, Recreation, Forestry, and Natural Resources Advisory Board, which focuses through communication and representation of Town residents’ priorities on providing recommendations to the Town Council on issues ranging from development of town park lands to performing outreach at community events.

 Finally, staff supports the Southwest Ranches Parks Foundation, a private, IRS-designated 501 © 3 charity formed for the purpose of supporting and enhancing parks within the Town.